 Calculating a square root offers a straight-forward example: guess an answer, square it, and adjust your guess up or down as the resulting square indicates.
 Systematic methods of adjustment can be devised, e.g., if one trial was too big and another too small, use their mean as your next guess.
 Hitting an exact answer may require luck, but mere persistence gets you as close as you need.

 Numerical analysis can require orders-of-magnitude more arithmetic than more straight-forward methods: a tiny change to an equation that makes it not solvable, might easily lead to a calculation requiring a million times more arithmetic.
 Currently it is natural and common to use computers to do the calculations, with programs that devise appropriate new guesses.
 Often the term computation is used to mean doing numerical analysis with a computer and in fact, numerical analysis was a key motivator in the development of the computer as we know it.
 The methods of numerical analysis are referred to as numerical methods, and their development is an entire science of much interest, because no matter how much computing capacity is available, more efficient and well-suited methods can solve more problems with that capacity.
 Models using these methods are termed numerical models.

-In contrast to numerical analysis, making use of equations by solving them algebraically for the quantities you need is called solving analytically, or using analytical methods.
+In contrast to numerical analysis, solving equations algebraically for the quantities you need is called solving analytically, or using analytical methods.
 With the growth of computer capacity, numerical methods are often used even if a problem could be solved analytically.
 A third method of tackling math problems, which numerical analysis has displaced to a degree, is use of analog computers, such as slide rules.

 The use of numerical analysis predates computers, but a much more limited set of problems could be tackled in such a manner, even using weeks or years of people doing the arithmetic.
-Numerical analysis was often used for deriving generally useful answers, such as digits of irrational numbers like π and e, values of trigonometric functions for many possible inputs, and of roots, with the answers commonly published as tables.
+Numerical analysis was often used for deriving generally useful answers, such as digits of irrational numbers like π and e, values of trigonometric functions for many possible inputs, and of roots, with the answers commonly published as books of tables.